danadalis/LEMH-Server/README.md

 replace `fastcgi_pass   127.0.0.1:9000;` with	`fastcgi_pass unix:/var/run/hhvm/hhvm.sock;`

 ##### **PHP.ini Settings**
-Let's set some quick variables so that HHVM has good timeouts and filesize limits for WordPress.
+Let's set some quick variables so that HHVM has good timeout and filesize limits for WordPress.
 Feel free to adjust these based on your needs
 ```
 sudo nano /etc/hhvm/php.ini
 ```